Adult degree handbook

 - the redress or remedy that the student seeks.

 - Upon receiving the written appeal, the academic dean will impanel a hearing committee composed of three faculty members and one student.
 The academic dean will select one faculty member from the faculty at large and one faculty member each from lists of three faculty submitted by the student and the professor.
-The Director of the Office of Adult and Graduate Studies will nominate the student and will be someone not known by the student or professor involved in the appeal.
+The Director of the Degree Completion program will nominate the student and will be someone not known by the student or professor involved in the appeal.

 - The hearing committee will review written statements and information supplied by the student and professor.
 Both the student and the professor have the right, but are not obligated, to make a personal appearance before the panel.
 All discussions and written statements will be treated as strictly confidential.
 The hearing committee has the power to make recommendations to the professor, the student and/or the academic dean.